Clinical negligence claims advice

 Will I need a medical if claiming injury compensation?

-A medical exam is necessary in a personal injury claim to verify the extent of injuries and consider the long-term effect they may have on your life.
+A medical exam is necessary in a personal injury claim to assess the extent of your injuries and the long-term effect they may have on your life.
+Read more.

 Personal Injury Glossary